Amp-Lab-at-VT/web/tutorial.md

 <a class="button is-link" href="https://github.com/Amp-Lab-at-VT/SampleProject" >Sample Project</a>
 ```

-This code will produce the following on your website:
+This code will produce the following on your website.
+Just a simple button that will direct people to your work:

 <a class="button is-link" href="https://github.com/Amp-Lab-at-VT/SampleProject" >Sample Project</a>

-Just a simple button that will direct people to your work!

 # Step 4: Posting Your Files